World War 공개

 continue reading

 We live on WeaponWorld.
 Why not PeaceWorld?
 How would that work?
 What should we expect?
 Has that transition been discussed to your satisfaction, or was it suppressed?
-I'm slopping a ladle full of forbidden PeaceWorld Mulligan Stew on your WeaponWorld prison zinc tray.
+I'm slopping a ladle full of forbidden PeaceWorld Mulligan Stew onto your WeaponWorld prison zinc tray.
 Next!
 Nous habitons la terre en armes.
 Pourquoi pas au monde paisible ?
 Comment cela marcherait-il ?
 Cette transition t'a-t-elle été discutée de façon satisfaisante ou supprimée ?
-Je te verse une louchée interdite de Ragout Mul ...
+Je te verse une louchée interdite de Ragout M ...

 continue reading